Ckounnapis/Ckounnapis/README.md

 Here are some of the projects I’ve worked on:

 🔹 Web Applications
 🔹 Operating Systems Projects
-🔹 Artificial Intelligence Project
+🔹 Artificial Intelligence Projects
-🔹 Computational Mathematics Project
+🔹 Computational Mathematics Projects
-🔹 UI focused applications
+🔹 UI-focused Applications

-Check them here 👉
+You can explore them here ➡️

 🌍 Portfolio:
 https://ckounnapis-portfolio.netlify.app/

+Or directly from my GitHub repositories.
 -----------------

 ## 📊 GitHub Stats